Petrelli/zhe/_pages/about.md

 What's New
 ======
-Our paper "Jiangsu T-COMS: A Time-Slot-Aware and Cost-Effective Data Transfer Method for Geo-Distributed Data Centers" has been accepted by IEEE Transactions on Cloud Computing.
+Our paper "T-COMS: A Time-Slot-Aware and Cost-Effective Data Transfer Method for Geo-Distributed Data Centers" has been accepted by IEEE Transactions on Cloud Computing.

 For Prospective Students
 ======